evanwills/doingDone__react/README.md

 I have a family with two school age kids, one of whom has mild autism.
 I (and my partner) are constantly telling the kids to do various tasks and I'm sick of it.
 Hopefully this app will provide a list of tasks (some of which I always forget) for the kids without it haveing to be me (or my partner) saying "Put your shoes on" in the morning or "Brush your teeth" before bed.
 Because each task can have a step by step list of things to do for the task, it should be easy for the kids to follow and measure how well they've done their tasks.
 It's also useful to remind me of the jobs I have to do as part of the household (like "Clean the toilet" on Friday night or "Unpack the dishwasher" after dinner).

+The other reason I wanted this app was because in our house rewards seem arbitrary and often a bit random. doingDone provides a consistant predictable way of approaching rewards or pocket-money.

+### Why React/Redux?

 It's written in React/Redux because a while ago I went for a job interview.
 I didn't get the job because I didn't have any front-end framework experience.
 Hopefully this will stop that from happening again.

-### Why React/Redux?

-I spent a lot of time reading about Javascript frameworks.
-Too much time.
+I spent a lot of time reading and listening to podcasts about Javascript frameworks.
+(Probably) Too much time.
 In the end it just came down to what framework they were looking at where I had my job interview.

 [React](https://reactjs.org/), [Angular](https://angularjs.org/), [Ember](https://www.emberjs.com/), [Aurelia](http://aurelia) and all the others.
 They all sound awesome and I'd love to have time to try all of them but I work full time and have a family so...